Deadline Thursday, September 25, 2025

 2. Employees’ certification and compliance

-4. Identification, action as required and reporting of non-compliances (unacceptable conditions)
+4. Identification and action of non-compliances (unacceptable conditions)

-5. Compliance to documented Operating and Maintenance Procedures as submitted during initial registration
+5. Compliance to documented Operating and Maintenance Procedures submitted during initial registration

 Owners will be required to address all non-compliances found during the audit and TSSA will do a follow up inspection to ensure any outstanding high-risk safety issues are resolved.